ameliaeckard/ServerScanner/README.md

 ```

 ## Installation & Setup
 1. Clone the repository.
 2. Open terminal.
 3. Navigate to the serverscanner directory using cd serverscanner.
+4. Go to .env.txt file and add the bot's TOKEN.
+5. Rename .env.txt to .env
+6. Add the bot invite link to the config file.
-4. Install dependencies using pip install -r requirements.txt.
+7. Install dependencies using pip install -r requirements.txt.
-5. Run the bot by executing python bot.py.
+8. Run the bot by executing python bot.py.

 ## Notes
 - The bot will only log messages from users and ignore bot messages.